nnethercote/perf-book/src/type-sizes.md

 ## Boxed Slices

-Rust vectors contain three words: a length, a capacity, and a (possibly null) pointer to some number of heap-allocated elements.
+Rust vectors contain three words: a length, a capacity, and a pointer to some number of heap-allocated elements.
 If you have a vector that is unlikely to be changed in the future, you can convert it to a *boxed slice* with [`Vec::into_boxed_slice`].
 A boxed slice contains only two words, a length